logo

 What are 4U Reports in Power BI?

 4U Reports is a Power BI report design framework built around four user-centered stages: Unique, User-friendly, Uncovering, and Understandable.
-Together they guide users from first attention through to confident, informed decisions.
+Together they guide users through a UX engagement chain from first attention to confident decision-making.
 The framework addresses why most Power BI reports fail to achieve adoption despite technically capable data and tools.

 What does 4U Reports stand for?